senzing-garage/knowledge-base/proposals/streamline/entity-resolution-in-motion-linux-macos.md

 ### Iteration number 2

-12. To add the second record
-   copy/paste the following into the interactive Python session and press the **Enter** key.
+12. In the interactive Python session, to add the second record copy/paste the following and press the **Enter** key.

     ```python
     (